BHariKrishnaReddy/BHariKrishnaReddy/README.md

 - <b>🙋🏽‍♂️</b> I’m looking for opportunities in the data science field related!
 - <b>📨</b> Reach me <a href="https://www.linkedin.com/in/bharikrishnareddy">Linkedin</a>
 - <b>✍🏼</b> I wrote few ! not many articles based on my understanding <a href="https://medium.com/@harikrishnareddy19995">CheckHere</a> ! <br>
- <sub>working on two other certification related to Deep Learning and AzureML </sub>
+ <sub>working on two other certifications related to Deep Learning and AzureML </sub>

 <p aligen="center"><strong>Be curious, not judgemental</strong></p>